Get access to everything we publish when you sign up for Outside+.

 Quick Tips to Fixing Your Form

-Running gait analysis expert Jay Dicharry, director of biomechanics at Rebound Physical Therapy in Bend, Ore., offers up some basic tips to improve your form and increase your running economy.
+Running gait analysis expert Jay Dicharry, PT and biomechanics expert, offers up some basic tips to improve your form and increase your running economy.

 Get out of the back seat.
 “A lot of runners run with an arched lower back, which puts the body weight too far back,” Dicharry says.
 “Running in lighter shoes with a flatter heel-toe ramp will help facilitate getting out of the back seat, but so will consciously running with upright, slightly forward-leaning posture.”